masouduut94/Digikala_comments_verification/README.md

 I still keep updating the package and also will share the link of video and article related to this post soon!

 ## If you like the content
-If you like the content, just add a star. :sunglasses:
+If you like the content, just add a star. :smirk:

 ### Before you run models